dappnode/DAppNodeDocs/docs/user/faq/troubleshooting.md

     If you are experiencing an issue or just want to make sure you are running the latest DAppNode version, execute this command below in the DAppNode terminal.
     <br /><br />
     This will update the core packages to the latest versions without erasing any data from your DAppNode.
+    <br /><br />
-    ⚠️ This will clear any EXTRA_OPTS fields, but no chain data, keys, or other configurations will be affected
+    ⚠️ This will clear any EXTRA_OPTS fields, but no chain data, keys, or other configurations will be affected ⚠️
     <br/><br />
 <code> sudo wget -O - https://installer.dappnode.io | sudo UPDATE=true bash` </code>